kevdpow/kevdpow.github.io/_posts/2016-11-13-libraries_and_archives_need_developers.markdown

 ## **Final thoughts...**

 Okay, I get it, you probably won't make as much money in a library or archive.
-But if you, like me, were shaken by last week's election results, consider contributing to this collaborative filed with your newfound coding skills.
+But if you, like me, were shaken by last week's election results, consider contributing to this collaborative field with your newfound coding skills.
 We need you.